google/autocxx/README.md

 See [safety!] in the documentation for more details.

-# Build environment

-Because this uses `bindgen`, and `bindgen` may depend on the state of your system C++ headers, it is somewhat sensitive.
-It requires [llvm to be installed due to bindgen](https://rust-lang.github.io/rust-bindgen/requirements.html)

-As with `cxx`, this generates both Rust and C++ side bindings code.
-You'll need to take steps to generate the C++ code: either by using the `build.rs` integration within `autocxx_build`, or the command line utility within `autocxx_gen`.
-Either way, you'll need to specify the Rust file(s) which have `include_cpp` macros in place, and suitable corresponding C++ and Rust code will be generated.

-When you come to build your Rust code, it will expand to an `include!` macro which will pull in the generated Rust code.
-For this to work, you need to specify an `AUTOCXX_RS` environment variable such that the macro can discover the location of the .rs file which was generated.
-If you use the `build.rs` cargo integration, this happens automatically.
-You'll also need to ensure that you build and link against the C++ code.
-Again, if you use the Cargo integrationm and follow the pattern of the `demo` example, this is fairly automatic because we use `cc` for this.
-(There's also the option of `AUTOCXX_RS_FILE` if your build system needs to specify the precise file name used for the `.rs` file which is `include!`ed).

-You'll also want to ensure that the code generation (both Rust and C++ code) happens whenever any included header file changes.
-This is now handled automatically by our `build.rs` integration, but is not yet done for the standalone `autocxx-gen` tool.

-See [here](https://docs.rs/autocxx/latest/autocxx/macro.include_cpp.html#configuring-the-build) for a diagram.
+# Building without cargo

-Finally, this interop inevitably involves lots of fiddly small functions.
+See instructions in the documentation for [`include_cpp`].
+This interop inevitably involves lots of fiddly small functions.
 It's likely to perform far better if you can achieve cross-language LTO.
 [This issue](https://github.com/dtolnay/cxx/issues/371) may give some useful hints - see also all the build-related help in [the cxx manual](https://cxx.rs/) which all applies here too.

 # Directory structure